bwer432/mglab-share-eks/demos/03/create-cluster-kops/demo.md

 ```
 - Create your Kubernetes cluster configuration using `kops create cluster`.
 - Be sure to use either KOPS_OIDC_STORE for S3 when allowed,
-- or KOPS_OIDC_DIST if using CloudFront is possible.
 ```
 kops create cluster \
     --name=${KOPS_DNSNAME} \